proffatai/Cypress_Report-Generator/README.md

   "test": "npm run cypress-run || npm run posttest", firstly, we want to generate the reports and we used npm run cypress-run , where cypress-run=> cypress run.
 This is equivalent to `npx cypress run --reporter mochawesome` that I ran independently.
 Then I called / ran posttest

+  to run this project, use: `npm run test`.